 In New York, many people think the sole difference between Petit Larceny and Grand Larceny is the monetary amount that is alleged to be taken, but that is wrong.
 Some property, when taken without permission of the owner regardless of their monetary value, is considered to be Grand Larceny.

-In New York, a person steals property and commits larceny when, with intent to deprive another of property or to appropriate the same to himself or to a third person, when he wrongfully takes, obtains or withholds such property from an owner thereof.
-Larceny includes a wrongful taking, obtaining or withholding of another’s property by common law larceny, by trespassory taking, larceny by trick, embezzlement, or obtaining property by false pretenses.
+In New York, a person steals property and commits larceny when, with intent to deprive another of property or to appropriate the same to himself or to a third person, when he wrongfully takes, obtains, or withholds such property from an owner thereof.
+Larceny includes a wrongful taking, obtaining, or withholding of another’s property by common law larceny, by trespass taking, larceny by trick, embezzlement, or obtaining property by false pretenses.

 A person obtains property by extortion when he compels or induces another person to deliver such property to himself or to a third person by means of instilling in him a fear that, if the property is not so delivered, the person or another will: (a) cause physical injury to some person in the future or (b)cause damage to property or (c)engage in other conduct constituting a crime or (d) accuse some person of a crime or (e) cause criminal charges to be instituted against him or (f) expose a secret or publicize an asserted fact, whether true or false, tending to subject some person to hatred, contempt or ridicule or (g)cause a strike, boycott or other collective labor group action injurious to some person’s business or testify or provide information or withhold testimony or information with respect to another’s legal claim or defense or (h)use or abuse his position as a public servant by performing some act within or related to his official duties, or by failing or refusing to perform an official duty, in such manner as to affect some person adversely or(i)perform any other act which would not in itself materially benefit the actor but which is calculated to harm another person materially with respect to his health, safety, business, calling, career, financial condition, reputation or personal relationships.